redyyu/jump-to/README.md

 it's better than check square isblocked by lua every frames. that may fail in extreme cases. etc,. jump around a car, with a coincidental distance and angle can pass through.

+# Develop Tips

+## AnimSet

+I did try to make anim set for swimming. the major problem is the gap animation by turnning. even stop sneak or running or aiming... still lot work to do. finall the turning animate is fine now.

+but another problem is kill all the works. movement animset is play, but character won't moving. did lot more try. never make fbx animtion to moving.
+I guess is something missing by fbx, which is don't know yet.

+plan B is use maskingright animset. just like I did the Bike and Trolley mod. and I did tested its work.

+Just like the body in water effect is use item clothing to hack the mask too, I have to hack another shadow item keep equipment on right hand.

+not good idea, but the only way for now.